 Two-Digit Numbers

-Therefore, the two-digit number printed on your ball is actually quite important.
+Therefore, the two-digit number printed on your ball has a pretty important meaning!
 Keep an eye out for them next time you purchase golf balls - it could have a big impact on your game.

 Three-Digit Numbers